pinecone-dot-io/plugin-empty/README.md

 plugin-empty
 ============

-basic structure and files for wordpress plugin
+a little bit of structure for your wordpress plugin